shivam1342/ShivamSingh_HighBar_V2/reports/report.md

 ## Key Insights

-### 1. CTR is declining due to creative fatigue across all campaigns
+### 1. The 'MEN BOL COLORS DROP' campaign is experiencing creative fatigue, leading to a low ROAS of 0.5543044139246052

 **Confidence:** 80%
-**Category:** ctr_issues
+**Category:** creative_fatigue

 **Evidence:**
-- Average CTR has decreased by 6.16% in the last 89 days
+- The campaign has a high CTR of 0.004522264397371536 but a low CVR of 0.01263537906137184
-- Recent average CTR (0.0126) is lower than previous average CTR (0.0135)
+- The campaign has a high number of clicks (554) but low purchases (7)
-- Top underperforming campaigns have 0.0 CTR, indicating a potential issue with ad creative
+- The campaign's spend is $388.09, indicating a significant investment with low returns

-**Reasoning:** The decline in CTR over time, combined with the low CTR of top underperforming campaigns, suggests that creative fatigue is a major contributor to the issue.
+**Reasoning:** The correlation between high CTR and low CVR suggests that the ad creative is grabbing attention but not driving conversions.
+This is a classic sign of creative fatigue.

-**Recommendation:** Refresh ad creative across all campaigns and test new images, videos, and carousels to improve CTR
+**Recommendation:** Refresh the ad creative for the 'MEN BOL COLORS DROP' campaign to improve CVR and ROAS

 ---

-### 2. Audience saturation is contributing to low CTR in retargeting campaigns
+### 2. The 'WOMEN Coton Classics' campaign is experiencing audience saturation, leading to a low ROAS of 3.270009151795

 **Confidence:** 70%
 **Category:** audience_saturation

 **Evidence:**
-- Retargeting campaigns have low CTR (0.0) and high spend ($499.5 and $289.52)
+- The campaign has a high number of impressions (512834) but low clicks (0) and purchases (134)
-- Impressions are high for retargeting campaigns, indicating potential audience saturation
+- The campaign's spend is $961.56, indicating a significant investment with low returns
-- ROAS for retargeting campaigns is lower than other campaigns (4.03 and 20.28), indicating decreased effectiveness
+- The campaign's CTR is 0.0, indicating a lack of engagement with the target audience

-**Reasoning:** The low CTR and high spend of retargeting campaigns, combined with high impressions, suggest that audience saturation is a contributing factor.
+**Reasoning:** The high number of impressions with low engagement suggests that the target audience is saturated, leading to a decrease in ROAS.

-**Recommendation:** Expand retargeting campaigns to lookalike audiences or pause underperforming retargeting campaigns to allocate budget more effectively
+**Recommendation:** Expand the target audience for the 'WOMEN Coton Classics' campaign or adjust the ad targeting to reach a fresh audience

 ---

-### 3. Facebook and Instagram have similar performance, but Instagram has a slightly lower CTR
+### 3. The Facebook platform is outperforming Instagram in terms of ROAS, with a 5.97% ROAS compared to 5.68% on Instagram

 **Confidence:** 90%
 **Category:** platform_performance

 **Evidence:**
-- Facebook has a CTR of 0.0132, while Instagram has a CTR of 0.0121
+- The Facebook platform has a higher ROAS (5.97%) compared to Instagram (5.68%)
-- Spend and revenue are similar across both platforms
+- The Facebook platform has a higher revenue ($6,379,168.24) compared to Instagram ($5,886,532.48)
-- ROAS is slightly higher on Facebook (5.97) compared to Instagram (5.68)
+- The Facebook platform has a higher number of purchases (177,478) compared to Instagram (163,666)

-**Reasoning:** The similar performance across both platforms, with a slight decrease in CTR on Instagram, suggests that platform-specific optimization may be necessary.
+**Reasoning:** The data suggests that the Facebook platform is driving more revenue and purchases compared to Instagram, indicating a better ROAS.

-**Recommendation:** Monitor platform performance closely and allocate budget accordingly, potentially shifting budget to Facebook if ROI is higher
+**Recommendation:** Allocate more budget to the Facebook platform to maximize ROAS and revenue

 ---

-### 4. UGC and Image ad formats have higher CTR compared to Video and Carousel
+### 4. The 'm n | athleisure cooling' campaign has a CTR issue, with a 0.0% CTR and $142.11 spend

-**Confidence:** 85%
+**Confidence:** 60%
-**Category:** creative_fatigue
+**Category:** ctr_issues

 **Evidence:**
-- UGC has a CTR of 0.0134, while Image has a CTR of 0.0131
+- The campaign has a 0.0% CTR, indicating a lack of engagement with the target audience
-- Video has a CTR of 0.0118, while Carousel has a CTR of 0.0128
+- The campaign has a high number of impressions (70,425) but no clicks or purchases
-- ROAS is similar across all ad formats, indicating that CTR is a key differentiator
+- The campaign's spend is $142.11, indicating a significant investment with no returns

-**Reasoning:** The higher CTR of UGC and Image ad formats, combined with similar ROAS across all formats, suggests that ad format may be a contributing factor to CTR.
+**Reasoning:** The low CTR suggests that the ad creative is not resonating with the target audience, leading to a lack of engagement and conversions.

-**Recommendation:** Test UGC and Image ad formats in underperforming campaigns to improve CTR and allocate budget accordingly
+**Recommendation:** Optimize the ad creative for the 'm n | athleisure cooling' campaign to improve CTR and drive conversions

 ---

 ## Creative Recommendations

-### Campaign: Women-Studio Spo-ts
+### Campaign: MEN SIGNATURE SOT

-**Current Issue:** Zero CTR, potential creative fatigue
+**Current Issue:** Low CTR of 0.011767883528670314

 **New Creative Variations:**

 #### Variation var_1

 - **Type:** UGC
-- **Headline:** Real Women, Real Comfort
+- **Headline:** Real Men, Real Comfort
-- **Message:** Discover why our studio sports undergarments are a game-changer for women on-the-go
+- **Message:** Hear from our satisfied customers who've made the switch to Signature SOT
-- **CTA:** Shop Now
+- **CTA:** Read Reviews
-- **Rationale:** Fresh UGC angle to address creative fatigue and showcase social proof
+- **Rationale:** Using social proof to address creative fatigue and increase credibility
-- **Expected Impact:** 20-30% CTR lift
+- **Expected Impact:** 20-30% CTR increase

 #### Variation var_2

 - **Type:** Video
-- **Headline:** Move Freely, Live Fully
+- **Headline:** What Makes Signature SOT Special?
-- **Message:** Experience the comfort and flexibility of our studio sports undergarments
+- **Message:** Discover the innovative features that set our undergarments apart
 - **CTA:** Learn More
-- **Rationale:** High-energy video creative to capture attention and showcase product benefits
+- **Rationale:** Showcasing product benefits through video to refresh messaging
-- **Expected Impact:** 30-40% CTR lift
+- **Expected Impact:** 15-25% CTR increase

 #### Variation var_3

-- **Type:** Carousel
+- **Type:** Image
-- **Headline:** Studio Sports Undergarments: Designed for You
+- **Headline:** Limited Time Offer: Upgrade to Signature SOT
-- **Message:** Explore our collection of comfortable, high-quality undergarments for women
+- **Message:** Experience the comfort and quality you deserve, now with a special promotion
-- **CTA:** Browse Collection
+- **CTA:** Shop Now
-- **Rationale:** Carousel creative to showcase variety and encourage exploration
+- **Rationale:** Creating urgency with a limited-time offer to drive conversions
-- **Expected Impact:** 25-35% CTR lift
+- **Expected Impact:** 10-20% CTR increase

-**Testing Strategy:** Launch 3 variations simultaneously, $20/day each, rotate every 5 days
+**Testing Strategy:** Launch 3 variations simultaneously, $50/day each, rotate every 7 days

 ---

-### Campaign: Men Premiu- Modal
+### Campaign: women Summer Inv-sible

-**Current Issue:** Zero CTR, potential audience saturation
+**Current Issue:** Low CTR of 0.011594780924163866

 **New Creative Variations:**

 #### Variation var_4

-- **Type:** UGC
+- **Type:** Carousel
-- **Headline:** Join the Ranks of Comfortable Men
+- **Headline:** Find Your Perfect Match
-- **Message:** Don't miss out on our premium modal undergarments - tried and loved by thousands
+- **Message:** Explore our range of Summer Inv-sible undergarments and discover your new favorite
-- **CTA:** Complete Your Purchase
+- **CTA:** Browse Collection
-- **Rationale:** Social proof angle to address audience saturation and encourage conversion
+- **Rationale:** Expanding targeting to reach a fresh audience with a carousel showcasing variety
-- **Expected Impact:** 25-35% CTR lift
+- **Expected Impact:** 25-35% CTR increase

 #### Variation var_5

-- **Type:** Image
+- **Type:** UGC
-- **Headline:** Upgrade Your Undergarments, Upgrade Your Life
+- **Headline:** Real Women, Real Stories
-- **Message:** Experience the comfort and quality of our premium modal undergarments
+- **Message:** Hear from our customers who've found comfort and confidence with Summer Inv-sible
-- **CTA:** Shop Now
+- **CTA:** Read Stories
-- **Rationale:** High-quality image creative to showcase product benefits and encourage upgrade
+- **Rationale:** Using social proof to appeal to a broader audience and increase engagement
-- **Expected Impact:** 20-30% CTR lift
+- **Expected Impact:** 20-30% CTR increase

 #### Variation var_6

 - **Type:** Video
-- **Headline:** The Comfort Revolution: Premium Modal Undergarments
+- **Headline:** The Summer Inv-sible Difference
-- **Message:** Discover the secret to all-day comfort and confidence
+- **Message:** Learn about the innovative features and benefits of our undergarments
-- **CTA:** Learn More
+- **CTA:** Watch Video
-- **Rationale:** Engaging video creative to capture attention and showcase product benefits
+- **Rationale:** Educating the audience about product benefits to attract new customers
-- **Expected Impact:** 30-40% CTR lift
+- **Expected Impact:** 15-25% CTR increase

-**Testing Strategy:** Launch 3 variations simultaneously, $30/day each, rotate every 5 days
+**Testing Strategy:** Launch 3 variations simultaneously, $40/day each, rotate every 5 days

 ---

-### Campaign: WOMEN_Cot-on_Classics
+### Campaign: MEN | ATHLEISURECOOLING

-**Current Issue:** Zero CTR, potential creative fatigue
+**Current Issue:** Low CTR of 0.022955073729261723

 **New Creative Variations:**

 #### Variation var_7

-- **Type:** Carousel
+- **Type:** Image
-- **Headline:** Timeless Comfort: Cotton Classics
+- **Headline:** Stay Cool, Stay Fresh
-- **Message:** Explore our collection of comfortable, high-quality cotton undergarments
+- **Message:** Experience the comfort and performance of ATHLEISURECOOLING undergarments
-- **CTA:** Browse Collection
+- **CTA:** Shop Now
-- **Rationale:** Carousel creative to showcase variety and encourage exploration
+- **Rationale:** Optimizing for Facebook platform with image ad to increase ROAS
-- **Expected Impact:** 25-35% CTR lift
+- **Expected Impact:** 10-20% ROAS increase

 #### Variation var_8

-- **Type:** UGC
+- **Type:** Video
-- **Headline:** Real Women, Real Comfort
+- **Headline:** ATHLEISURECOOLING: Designed for Performance
-- **Message:** Discover why our cotton classics undergarments are a favorite among women
+- **Message:** Discover the technology and features that make our undergarments stand out
-- **CTA:** Shop Now
+- **CTA:** Learn More
-- **Rationale:** Fresh UGC angle to address creative fatigue and showcase social proof
+- **Rationale:** Showcasing product benefits through video to increase engagement and conversions
-- **Expected Impact:** 20-30% CTR lift
+- **Expected Impact:** 15-25% ROAS increase

 #### Variation var_9

-- **Type:** Image
+- **Type:** UGC
-- **Headline:** Comfort That Never Goes Out of Style
+- **Headline:** Real Athletes, Real Results
-- **Message:** Experience the comfort and quality of our cotton classics undergarments
+- **Message:** Hear from athletes who've experienced the comfort and performance of ATHLEISURECOOLING
-- **CTA:** Learn More
+- **CTA:** Read Reviews
-- **Rationale:** High-quality image creative to showcase product benefits and encourage exploration
+- **Rationale:** Using social proof to increase credibility and drive sales
-- **Expected Impact:** 25-35% CTR lift
+- **Expected Impact:** 20-30% ROAS increase

-**Testing Strategy:** Launch 3 variations simultaneously, $25/day each, rotate every 5 days
+**Testing Strategy:** Launch 3 variations simultaneously, $60/day each, rotate every 10 days

 ---